 Personnel Value Fund Manager.
 The request is verified against the charitable fund plan and charity policy, if the proposal meets these criteria it is approved and processed by the department and charity finance team.
-Expenditure up to £2,000 Fund Manager and Divisional ManagerThe request is verified against the charitable fund plan and charity policy, If the proposal meets the criteria it is authorised by 2 members of the Charitable Funds Committee (CFC) one of who must be a director.
+Expenditure up to £2,000 The request is verified against the charitable fund plan and charity policy, If the proposal meets the criteria it is authorised by 2 members of the Charitable Funds Committee (CFC) one of who must be a director.
 It is processed by the department and charity finance team after approval from the Capital Planning Group if over £5,000.
-Expenditure between ≥£2,000 and ≤£15,000 Fund Manager and Divisional ManagerThe request is verified against the fund plan and charity policy, if it meets the criteria it is submitted to the Charitable Funds Committee for authorisation.
+Expenditure >£2,000 and <£15,000 The request is verified against the fund plan and charity policy, if it meets the criteria it is submitted to the Charitable Funds Committee for authorisation.
 If time pressures exist approval can be sought virtually.
 If the proposal is agreed against these criteria it is authorised by two members of the CFC one must be a director.
 It is processed by the department and charity finance team after approval from the Capital Planning Group if over £5,000.
-Expenditure greater than <£15,000 and <£75,000 Requested by Fund Manager and Divisional Manager and authorised by the CFC to include Finance Director and one other Director Approval of the Corporate Trustee is required.
+Expenditure <£15,000 and <£75,000 Approval of the Corporate Trustee is required.
 The request is reviewed against the fund plan and charity policy, if it meets the criteria it is submitted to the Charitable Funds Committee.
 A request is then submitted to the Board Secretary for the proposal to be reviewed by the Corporate Trustee outside of the Board meeting.
 If the proposal is agreed it is authorised by 2 members of the CFC, one must be a Director.
 It is processed by the department and charity finance team after approval from the Capital Planning Group if over £5,000.
-Expenditure greater than £ 10,00075,000
+Expenditure greater than £75,000